Lockheed L-1011 TriStar: Production

 Lockheed discovered fairly early on that the TriStar suffered from higher than estimated structural weight, engine weight, and specific fuel consumption.
 To rectify this problem and to meet performance guarantees, Lockheed developed a structural kit that allowed maximum takeoff weight (MTOW) to be increased on production aircraft from 409000 to 430000 lb.
 However, the weight problems affected the weight and desirability of early production L-1011-1 aircraft, known as Group 1 (serial numbers 1002 through to 1012).

-Group 1 aircraft have an OEW of 252700 lb, about 12700 lb higher than later aircraft, while Group 2 aircraft (serial numbers 1013 through 1051) have an OEW of 247000 lb, some 4700 lb lower.
+Group 1 aircraft have an Operating empty weight (OEW) of 252700 lb, about 12700 lb higher than later aircraft, while Group 2 aircraft (serial numbers 1013 through 1051) have an OEW of 247000 lb, some 4700 lb lower.
 These aircraft, in general, also have different center of gravity envelopes with the forward center of gravity limit on the early aircraft being more restrictive at higher gross weights.
 Groups 1 and 2 aircraft (serial numbers 1002 to 1051) are upgradeable only to -50 or -150 specifications, although the Group 1 aircraft (up to serial number 1012) still maintain their operating disadvantages.
 All L-1011-1 aircraft from serial number 1052 onwards are Group 3 aircraft and are fully upgradeable to all variants up to -250 specification.

 Costs at Rolls-Royce were controlled and its efforts largely went into the original TriStar engines, which needed considerable modifications between the L-1011's first flight and service entry.
 The competition, notably General Electric, was very quick to develop its CF6 engine with more thrust, which meant that a heavier "intercontinental" DC-10-30 could be more quickly brought to market.
 The flexibility afforded to potential customers by a long-range DC-10 put the L-1011 at a serious disadvantage.
 Rolls-Royce went on to develop the high-thrust RB211-524 for the L-1011-200 and -500, but this took many years.